Lead/Instructor: David Ng

 LAB B: CLONING TECHNIQUES: Including ligations, transformations, plasmid preps, etc.

 LAB C: RNA WORK: Isolation/purification and reverse transcriptase assay. qPCR.

 LAB D: 2D GEL ELECTROPHORESIS: 1D strip loading, IEF run, and 2nd dimension PAGE.

 LAB E: DETECTION OF PROTEIN EXPRESSION FROM CLONED GENES BY WESTERN BLOTTING.
 SDS PAGE, transfer techniques, immunoblotting.

-LAB NGS: NEXT GEN SEQUENCING: of a small bacterial genome.
-Library prep, Fragment clonal amplification, and semi-conductor based sequencing.
+LAB NGS: NEXT GEN SEQUENCING: 16s microbiome analysis of soil sample.
+Library prep, Fragment clonal amplification, and nanopore based sequencing.

 Workshop will begin each day at 9am sharp and usually end sometime before 6:00pm.
 A detailed final schedule and syllabus will be released to clients as the date draws nearer.

 am/pm: LAB A: DNA fingerprint assay (polymerase chain reaction)

 pm: LAB D1: 2D protein gels (strip hydration)

 am: LAB D2: 2D protein gels (IEF focusing)